 What makes a wave brush different from other regular brush?

 Not all brushes are created equal.
 A wave brush, as the name suggests, is exclusively designed for wavy and curly hair.
 It features natural bristles that are commonly made of boar material.
 Boar bristles are soft but are firmer than conventional brushes.
 This type of bristles is specially designed to encourage waves.
-It also detangles hair without pulling or snagging, making it ideal for African-textured hair that are naturally fragile.
+It also detangles hair without pulling or snagging, making it ideal for African-textured hair that is naturally fragile.

 Those who have thick tresses knows how regular brushes hardly reach the scalp.
 Wave brushes, regardless of different shape designs, are contoured in such a way that it will fit your scalp and brush your hair from different angles with ease.
-Furthermore, brushing your scalp with wave brush aid in the natural distribution of oil from your scalp all through your hair, adding sheen and gloss.
+Furthermore, brushing your scalp with a wave brush aid in the natural distribution of oil from your scalp all through your hair, adding sheen and gloss.